luerhard/chapter_regression_and_artifical/main.md

 In a way, it looks like it does not matter too much **how** negative the values are but only **if** they are negative.
 A similar effect can be seen when looking at the self-placement on the left-right scale which is starting to increase at roughly the value of $4$.
 The effect of education seems to be of a more dichotomous fashion, with low values indicating more tendencies towards a rejection of immigrations whereas high values indicate the opposite.
-Here again, the exact amount does not seem to drive the predictions, but rather whether someone has received much or little education is decisive.
+Again, the exact amount does not seem to drive the predictions, but rather whether someone has received much or little education is decisive.
 The effect of religiosity looks like a slightly skewed inverse u-shape rather than being linearly negative, as the logistic regression would suggest, with the highest predicted probabilities for rejection of immigrants at around 5 on the religiosity scale.

 # Discussion